heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/02-code-examples/04-udp-fire-and-forget-messaging-pattern/README.md

-# Fire-and-forget messaging pattern
+# UDP fire-and-forget messaging pattern example

-A very simple fire-and-forget messaging pattern example using UDP.
+An example of a UDP fire-and-forget messaging pattern.

 > [!WARNING]
 >